WWitman/zettajs-tutorials/3-scout/README.md

 4. Next, we'll implement the `init()` function.
 You need to add code to this function that "listens" for a device.
 When the device shows up as ready, you call the `discover()` function and pass in the Device object.

 >In this simple Scout, we're faking the discovery process with a setTimeout function, which executes the discover() method after one second.
 In a real situation, you'd put code in init() that is capable of finding and interacting with actual devices on your network.
+We'll see an example of this later in the BeagleBone tutorials.

 ```
    StateMachineScout.prototype.init = function(next) {